algolia/html-extractor/README.md

 }
 ```

-Each record has a `uuid` that uniquely identify it (computed by a hash of all
+Each record has a `objectID` that uniquely identify it (computed by a hash of all
 the other values).

 It also contains the HTML tag name in `tag_name` (by default `<p>`